 Moldavite Rough Stone

-Tektite is the general term used to refer to natural glass rocks formed by the impact of large meteorites on the earth's surface.
+Tektite is the general term used to refer to natural glass rocks formed by the impact of large meteorites on the Earth's surface.
 They are found in just four locations around the world, known as strewnfields.
 Material from a large meteorite impact may be strewn several hundred kilometers from the impact crater.
-The four known strewnfields are centered in Germany; Australia; Chesapeake Bay, Maryland in the USA; and Ghana.
+The four known strewnfields are centered in Germany, Australia, the USA (Chesapeake Bay, Maryland) and Ghana.
 Moldavite has been found only in the Czech Republic, part of the German strewnfield.

 Moldavite Deposits Czech Republic

-Gemologically, moldavite is silicon dioxide and aluminum oxide.
+Moldavite is composed of silicon dioxide and aluminum oxide.
 As a natural glass, similar to obsidian, it has no crystal structure.
 It has a hardness of about 5.5 on the Mohs scale, and a density of 2.32 to 2.38, similar to obsidian.
-Moldavite has a refractive index of 1.48-1.54, also similar to obsidian.
-It has a vitreous luster.
+Moldavite has a refractive index of 1.48-1.54, also similar to obsidian and a vitreous luster.